NimaBoscarino/web-server-notes/README.md

 6. [Anatomy of an HTTP Transaction](https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/)
 7. [Using EJS with Express](https://github.com/mde/ejs/wiki/Using-EJS-with-Express)

 Today we got through a _bunch_ of stuff.

-We started off with a review of the assessment test.
-I mentioned that if you want to find more things like the test, you can take a look at the following resources:
+I didn't mention this in class, but if you want to find more things like the mock test from the weekend, you can take a look at the following resources:

 - Cracking the Coding Interview - really good book
 - Hacker Rank
 - Advent of Code - warning: this is hard
 - Project Euler - pretty mathy

-Then we hopped into the main topic for the day:
+Main topic for the day...

 ## WEB SERVERS: